parmes/parmes/solfec/user/fragmentation.rst

 --------

 This routine splits a meshed BODY object along a surface aligned with internal element boundaries.
 It can be invoked from within a callback function
--- see the :ref:`CALLBACK command <solfec-command-CALLBACK>` -- and hence “RT” stands for “real time”.
+-- see the :ref:`CALLBACK command <solfec-command-CALLBACK>` -- and hence “RT” stands for “runtime”.

 .. topic:: (body2, lst1, lst2) = RT_SPLIT (body1, surf | sid1, sid2, label1, label2) :red:`(Under development)`